-The purpose of this checklist is to record the condition of the apartment at the beginning and end of your lease.
+The purpose of this checklist is to record the condition of the apartment at the beginning of your lease.
 Examine each item in the apartment and record by checking the appropriate column (G= Good, NG = Not Good).
-If there is an issue, be sure to describe it on a separate sheet, take a photo, and attach to the checklist.
+If there is an issue, be sure to describe it on a separate sheet and attach to the checklist.
 Be sure to sign and date all sheets.